Year One / Two

 Learning outcomes

+All children: will use an "if" block.
 Most children: will modify the suggested example to get different results.
+Some children: will create their own program.

 Learning objectives

-- To use co-ordinates including negative numbers to correctly place a sprite.
+- To use co-ordinates including negative numbers to correctly place a sprite. - To test co-ordinates using "if do else".

 Learning outcomes

+All children: will move the sprite to different locations and understand how that relates to the grid.
 Most children: will write a program to perform a specified action when a sprite is in a specified area.
+Some children: will write a program choosing their own actions and areas.

 Learning objectives